ovardish/2022_Computational_Course_Code/Aiyagari Code/Value Maximization Endogenous Grid Points/readme.txt

 getDist_continuous.m: function, computes distribution over state-space based on continuous asset policy
 	- reference: Young (2010, Journal of Economic Dynamics and Control)

+getDist_method_2.m: function, finds fixed point of a distribution with method learned with a slide

 solve_trans.m: function, computes transitional dynamics to an MIT productivity shock
 	- updating of interest rate path based on extended path approach